natnew/natnew/README.md

 ### About Me:

-- 🔭 I’m currently working on apps and dashboards for the AEC (architecture, engineering, and Construction) industry.
+- 🔭 At the moment, I am involved in working on projects related to AI.
-- 🌱 I’m currently learning Python, JavaScript, C#, SQL, Azure
+- 🌱 I’m currently learning Python, JavaScript, C#, SQL, Azure.
-- 👯 I’m looking to collaborate on Python projects
+- 👯 I’m looking to collaborate on AI LLM projects.
-- 🤔 I’m looking for help with digital architectural, engineering and construction projects
-- 💬 Ask me about BIM (Building Information Modelling) and Digital Twins
-- 😄 Pronouns: She/Her
+- 😄 Pronouns: She/Her.

 ### Find Me: